 You’ve seen the membership tier cliches, and you don’t want your membership program to fall into that trap.

-What you want is for your website visitors to take one look at your membership sales page, and immediately know which of the different tiers is right for them.
+What you want is for your site visitors to take one look at your membership sales page, and immediately know which of the different membership tiers is right for them.

-You won’t get that with the usual Bronze, Silver, and Gold naming scheme.
+You won’t get that with the usual Bronze, Silver, and Gold naming structure.

-The best way to come up with a creative naming convention for your membership levels is to tie it into the topic of your membership site.
+The best way to come up with a creative naming structure for your membership levels is to tie it into the topic of your membership site.

 For example, if you have a membership teaching people how to play a musical instrument then some great tiers might be: